-“ With 20+ years of experience representing clients in high-stakes IP and technology related litigation, I've been fortunate to work on new, complex, and sector-changing technologies throughout my career at MoFo.
+“ With 20+ years of experience in high-stakes IP and technology related litigation, I enjoy representing clients in cases involving new, complex, and sector-changing technologies.

-In 2011, Rudy was elected as a fellow of the American Bar Foundation, an honorary organization limited to one-third of one percent of lawyers licensed to practice in each jurisdiction.
+Rudy is a fellow of the American Bar Foundation, an honorary organization limited to one-third of one percent of lawyers licensed to practice in each jurisdiction.
 In 2013, he was selected as a global fellow by the Federal Circuit Bar Association, a program limited to senior IP and patent attorneys who have a strong international focus in their practice and who have achieved recognition within their own organizations as future leaders.
-He is also recognized as a leading patent lawyer by who’s who legal: patents 2016.
+He is also recognized as a leading patent lawyer by Who’s Who Legal: Patents 2016.

 Rudy serves as a Vice Chair of the Patent Litigation Committee of the Federal Circuit Bar Association.
 He is a past president of the Asian Pacific American Bar Association of Silicon Valley and a member of the Silicon Valley Intellectual Property Law Association, the San Francisco Bay Area Intellectual Property American Inn of Court, the National Asian Pacific American Bar Association, and the International Association of Korean Lawyers.Show More